-Spring home buying season is right around the corner.
-Buying a home will probably be one of the biggest investments you ever make, and the process can be time consuming and confusing.
+Spring home-buying season is right around the corner.
+Buying a home will probably be one of the biggest investments you ever make, and the process can be time-consuming and confusing.
 Finding a good real estate attorney should be at the top of your to-do list if you are planning to purchase a home soon.
 Here are 4 Reasons You Need a Lawyer When Buying a Home.

 In North Carolina, your real estate closing will be handled by an attorney chosen by you, the buyer.